 Since May 2020, several credit unions, including HawaiiUSA, have been partnerning with the City and County of Honolulu to provide grants to qualified small businesses on Oahu affected by COVID-19.
 Grant funds are used to reimburse small businesses for expenses paid such as rent, overhead, utilities, and modification costs as the State re-opens (i.e. – enhancing a shop or restaurant’s social distancing capabilities, adding physical barriers like plexi glass, or relocating equipment).

 Please note that Credit union membership is not an eligibility requirement.

 SBRRF program summary and qualifications

-- Eligible small businesses may receive a one-time grant for up to $10,000
+- Eligible small businesses may receive grants for COVID-19 related expenses

 - Must operate on Oahu and have a commercial address—businesses cannot operate out of a house

 - Applications must be done online; walk-ins or over the phone applications will not be accepted

 Applications for the SBRRF grants, as well program guidelines and details, are available on the City and County of Honolulu’s website: oneoahu.org.